Help Center Help Articles Community RMA & Warranty Downloads Tech Specs

 New The packet has started a new connection or is otherwise associated with a connection that has not seen packets in both directions.

-Related A packet related to but not parts of an existing connection, such as ICMP errors, or a packet that initiates an FTP data connection
+Related A packet related to but not part of an existing connection, such as ICMP errors, or a packet that initiates an FTP data connection

 Untracked In the firewall RAW table, a packet was set to avoid connection tracking.